derekcnagy/cu-scope/README.md

   Deletes the test run.

 # Notes
-Only averable for Admins and Contributor.
+Only available for Admins and Contributor.
 ### Notes Filter
   ##### From Date
     Filter out notes from test runs after this date.